DRY PUMP STATIONS

 Corrosion in pumping stations is typically due to:

 - High relative humidity

 - Sulfur hydrogen from sewage pit

 - Other corrosive gases from sewage pit

-Odour comes from the sewgae pit and penetrates the superstructure.
-This effects the working environment and can lead to nearby residents complaining.
+Odor come from the sewage pit and penetrates into the superstructure and out of the building.
+This effects the working environment and can lead to nearby residents complaining about bad odor.

 Examples of odour-emitting gases are: